mwmlln/tails-on-trails/static/documentation/TESTING.md

 ### Setting up testing environment to point to local development environment after dployment of skelton project

-As we were encouraged to have deploy empty project first approach to avoid last minute deployment issue, the testing environment needed to be setup for Django to refer the local Sqlite database..
+I have taken deploy empty project first approach as it was encouraged in Code Institute's Blog walkthrough.
+The main reason for this is to avoid last minute deployment issue.
+However testign in deployed project throw errors connecting databse.
+In order to resolve this to accomdate testing I needed to setup of the testing environment for Django to refer the local Sqlite database.
-This procedure was kindly shared by a cohort student group member, Elaine.
+The procedure for this was kindly shared by a cohort student group member, Elaine.
+Here is the steps taken to enable testing in the development environment.

 1. Following lines were added in setting.py and env.py